aiven/aiven-docs/docs/products/caching.md

 ---
-title: Aiven for Redis®*
+title: Aiven for Caching
 ---

-Aiven for Redis®\* is a fully managed **in-memory NoSQL database**, deployable in the cloud of your choice which can help you store and access data quickly and efficiently.
+Aiven for Caching is a fully managed **in-memory NoSQL database**, deployable in the cloud of your choice which can help you store and access data efficiently.

 import DocCardList from '@theme/DocCardList';